nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 [5:01](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=301) There are four types of parameters: string, number, integer and a boolean.

-For these we have made some special features, but for now say we want a string, give it a default value and decide if it’s a required parameter, which means it always has to be failed out.
+For these we have made some special features, but for now say we want a string, give it a default value and decide if it’s a required parameter, which means it always has to be filled out.

-We can also say that it should be a hidden parameter, which is used for things you don’t want to have surface for every user.
+We can also say that it should be a hidden parameter, which is used for things you don’t want to be visible for every user.

 But it can still be good to interact with it.